 Every once in a while, you need to plan cleanouts around your home.
 You may be cleaning out your place as you finish up a lease, carrying out an estate cleanout, or just wanting to do a thorough spring clean of your own place.
 Regardless of your reason, there’s no doubt it can be a big and overwhelming job – especially if you need to remove junk like large appliances, furniture, and other household goods.
-So whether you choose to call on the professionals like Clean Focus or do the work yourself, here are a few handy tips for efficient junk removal and property cleanouts.
+So whether you choose to call on the professionals like Clean Focus or do the work yourself, here are a few handy tips from Junk Jerks for efficient junk removal and property cleanouts.

 Recycle and dispose of any junk, including your plastics, metals, glass, cardboard, paper, aluminum, cartons, and any other materials your local recycling bins accept.
 Also, get creative during your cleanouts and start repurposing and reusing as many items as you can for another reason.
 You can even recycle your clothes!

 Donate any items that are still in good condition to thrift shops or secondhand furniture stores.
 This not only provides the opportunity for someone else to love your items for years to come, but it also means you could be doing your part to support charities like the Salvation Army, St Vinnies and RSPCA.
 Cleanouts are a great way to declutter and get rid of things you don’t need.

 If you’re wanting to fund any future purchases or just need some extra cash, selling items can be a great idea.
 You could take items to a market, have a car boot or garage sale or even make an easy online listing by posting items for sale on Facebook Marketplace, Gumtree, Mercari, or eBay.
 Selling items is a great way to get your cleanouts jump-started.